-Re gional Technical Team So coring Criteria Summary Information 1 What are the overarching goals and quantified objectives of the project?
+Reg gional Technical Team S coring Criteria Summary Information 1 What are the overarching goals and quantified objectives of the project?
 Goal: Restore natural channel and floodplain processes such as stream channel function and floodplain interaction/inundation in lower Skinney Creek to improve spawning and rearing habitat for spring Chinook and steelhead.
-Quantified Objectives: -Remove 2,000 linear feet of levee adjacent to Skinney CreekRe-construct > 2,000 linear feet of Skinney Creek -Construct a new valley with 7-10 acres of floodplain/floodprone area and associated riparian habitatImprove 0.5 mile of juvenile and adult rearing and migratory habitat for spring Chinook -Improve fish access to the upper Skinney Creek watershed which provides up to 3 miles of critical habitat for steelheadCreate 0.5 mile of steelhead spawning habitat Section 3B pages 1- 2 2 Location of the Restoration Project The application describes how this project is sited within an important spawning/rearing area and/or provides access to habitat that would function as important spawning/rearing habitat so please read the text; it seems silly to re-paste 3 pages of information here.
-Plus the attachments are cool so you should look at them.
-Sections 3B and C pages 2-4 Attachments: Figures 2-3 and PTAGIS data 3 Methodology, Location, and Scale of the Restoration Project I'm not really sure how to describe how this restoration project is appropriately scaled and scoped in terms of the objectives described above, but you can bet that I will have a really good answer written here for the final proposal scoring.
+Quantified Objectives: -Remove 2,000 linear feet of levee adjacent to Skinney CreekRe-construct > 2,000 linear feet of Skinney Creek -Construct a new valley with 7-10 acres of floodplain/floodprone area and associated riparian habitatImprove 0.5 mile of juvenile and adult rearing and migratory habitat for spring Chinook -Improve fish access to the upper Skinney Creek watershed which provides up to 3 miles of critical habitat for steelheadCreate 0.5 mile of steelhead spawning habitat Section 3B pages 1- 2 2 Location of the Restoration Project The application describes how this project is sited within an important spawning/rearing area and/or provides access to habitat that would function as important spawning/rearing habitat.
+Sections 3B and C pages 2-4 Attachments: Figures 2-3 and PTAGIS data 3 Methodology, Location, and Scale of the Restoration Project The project scope and scale has been designed to restore stream channel and floodplain function while minimizing impacts to existing riparian areas.
+Please see the additional information about design alternatives that will be considered and additional language about use of reference sites for project design.
 See project description in Section 4A pages 5-6 4 Temporal effects of the proposed project The Skinney Creek floodplain restoration design will be consistent with the fluvial-geomorphology of the stream.
 You will even have an opportunity to review proposed designs through NEPA and the WHSC.
 Construction is slated to start in 2017 and floodplain re-connection processes will be restored immediately, however, it will take longer to restore riparian vegetation cover.
 The cool thing about this project is that it restores natural stream channel processes which will persist throughout time because the project will be designed to allow channel migration within the floodplain.
 Restoring floodplain connections is an action consistent with amelioration of the effects of climate change.
 N/A 5 Benefits to Freshwater Survival or Capacity This restoration project will increase capacity for steelhead by improving access to Upper Skinney Creek spawning areas and providing 0.5 mile of spawning habitat.
 This restoration project will improve freshwater survival by providing improved rearing and refuge habitat for spring Chinook and steelhead juveniles through improved floodplain connection and in-stream complexity.